benmezger/dotfiles/README.md

 #### With NixOS

 This method is guaranteed to work out of the box since `chezmoi` will not attempt to download all dependencies.
-To install my NixOS configuration, simply run the following command in the [./nix](./nix) directory:
+To install my NixOS configuration, run the following command:

 ```shell
 sudo nixos-rebuild switch --flake .#default